Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 There is another Bonine option that we tried and liked: Bonine Ginger.
 They come in pill form, and adults take one a day.
 We liked these and found them to be non-drowsy, as advertised.

-Unfortunately, the company has discontinued them (that's the official word we received from their parent company, WellSpring, as of June 2022), but if you're lucky, you can find them online.
+Unfortunately, the company has discontinued them (that was the official word from their parent company, WellSpring, in June 2022), but if you're lucky, you can find them online.

 Bonine